Is willpower enough to keep your New Year’s resolutions?

 Happy New Year!
 We associate New Year’s Eve with glasses champagne, fireworks at midnight, and a lot of happy new year wishes.
 And of course the renewed New Year’s resolutions.
 What do you want to change or achieve in 2019?
 Quit smoking?
 Lose some weight?
 Travel more, or is 2019 the year you will get engaged?
 I bet some of this year’s resolutions are the same as the ones from last year.
 But this year, you tell yourself, you have more willpower than last year to achieve your goals.
 Sounds familiar?

 It seems hard to keep your new year’s resolutions.
 On January the first we are inspired to make a change, but a month later we see ourselves skipping the gym.
 It is difficult to let go of habits you have had for years.
 What makes it so complicated to form new habits and have the ‘strength’ to achieve your goals?
-Is willpower enough to change your behaviour?
+Is willpower enough to change your behavior?

 I won’t, I will, I want